anagha-google/cloud-composer-setup-foundations/01-modules/04-secure-cc2-iteration3-foundations.md

 <hr>

+## 5.0.
+Testing

+Validate the setup by running all the DAGs, manually and with event driven orchestraion.

+## 6.0.
+Housekeeping
 This concludes the module.
-Validate the setup by running all the DAGs, manually and with event driven orchestraion.
-Delete the projects upon completion.
+Delete the projects created, upon completion.